Updated: Dec 16, 2022

 3. Medical Records

-Medical records are an important piece of evidence to provide because the injury sustained is the most important aspect of your personal injury case.
-They can show the court when the injury occurred, a medical expert's view on the injury, and the care you've received since then, among other things.
+Medical records are an important piece of evidence to provide because the injury sustained is the most important aspect of your personal injury lawsuit.
+They can show the court when the injury occurred, a medical expert's view on it, and the care you've received since then, among other things.

 This can help evaluate how much compensation your case is worth, as well as the validity of your claim, by demonstrating the date, extent, and costs of your injuries.

-Request and save all medical documents, including doctor's appointments, medical bills, insurance statements, prescriptions, and so on.
+Request and save all medical documents, including doctor's appointments, medical bills, insurance statements, prescriptions, etc.

 Other documents, such as a police accident report or job records demonstrating a loss of income, may be helpful in your case.
-As our prescreened Personal Injury Accident Lawyer In Los Angeles would advise, keep any official documentation of the events surrounding your injury.
+As our prescreened California personal injury attorney would advise, keep any official documentation of the events surrounding your injury.

 4. Witness Testimonies